iri031/monad/libs/runloop/src/monad/fiber/fiber-impl.md

 fiber.
 This doubled the size of the implementation and the runtime cost of a context switch, but was never used.
 For now, this capability has been removed.

-The context switching operation is divided into two layers:
+A single context switch is divided across three layers:

-1. **Machine-independent layer** - this is shared by all architectures and addresses how the execution transfers from an ordinary thread context to a fiber conext, and back; this code is mostly in `fiber_inline.h`, and is inherently asymmetric (the switch is always between one fiber context and one ordinary thread context)
+1. **Fiber layer** - this defines the interface for how execution transfers from an ordinary thread context to a fiber context, and back; this code is mostly in `fiber_inline.h`, and is inherently asymmetric (the switch is always between one fiber context and one ordinary thread context)

+2. **Context layer** - the actual switch operation is delegated to the `monad_context_c` library.
+This library is able to perform a context switch using various context-switching implementations, e.g., `setjmp(3)/longjmp(3)`-based, `Boost.Context`-based, or C++ coroutines.
+Each context switching backend has different advantages and drawbacks: some integrate better with debuggers, others are faster, etc. This layer presents a low-level generic interface that works with all of them, but does not itself perform the switch at the hardware level

-2. **Machine-dependent layer** - this consists of only two functions, `monad_make_fcontext` and `monad_jump_fcontext` which were imported from the Boost.Context third-party library.
-These are the original names of the functions, but with the `monad_` prefix added.
-They are the low-level context switch functions implemented in assembly language for a particular CPU architecture, calling convention, and ABI.
+3. **Machine-dependent layer** - these are lowest-level functions called by a specific context switching backend in `monad_context_c`; they actually cause the  stack switch to happen at the CPU level.
+These functions directly manipulate stack frames, and are implemented in assembly language for a particular CPU architecture, calling convention, and ABI.
+For example, the `setjmp(3)` and `longjmp(3)` routines that are part of libc

-In the machine-independent layer, the execution context of the thread that calls `monad_fiber_run` is modeled by `monad_thread_executor_t` and the execution context of a fiber is modeled by `monad_fiber_t`.

-The only piece of data needed by the machine-dependent layer is a single pointer that represents the value of the stack pointer where execution was suspended, upon its last context switch.
-In both structures, this field is called `md_suspended_ctx` (where `md` is "machine-dependent").
-The machine-dependent context switching *is* inherently symmetric: the code from Boost is mostly unchanged, and does not know any details about `struct monad_fiber` or `struct monad_thread_executor`.

-### Machine-independent switching
+### Running a fiber

 #### Context switching into a fiber

-The machine-independent part of a context switch into a fiber is handled in two phases:
+At the fiber layer, a context switch _into_ a fiber is handled in three
+phases:

-1. The switch starts inside of `monad_fiber_run`
+1. The context switch starts inside of `monad_fiber_run`
+2. `monad_context_c` requires the context switch to trampoline through a helper function, called `_monad_start_switch_to_fiber`
-2. The switch finishes by calling `_monad_finish_switch_to_fiber`
+3. The context switch finishes by calling `_monad_finish_switch_to_fiber`

-What distinguishes these two phases is which stack we are running on.
-Although both phases take place on the same thread, the `monad_fiber_run` function executes on the thread's ordinary execution stack, and the `_monad_finish_switch_to_fiber` function is called once control has transferred to the fiber, and is running on the fiber's stack.
+What distinguishes phases 1 & 2 from phase 3 is which stack we are running on.
+Although all phases take place on the same thread, both `monad_fiber_run` and `_monad_start_switch_to_fiber` execute on the thread's ordinary execution stack.
+By contrast, the `_monad_finish_switch_to_fiber` function is called once CPU control has transferred to the fiber: it is running on the fiber's stack.

-It is `monad_fiber_run` that calls the machine-dependent context switch function, which causes the stack switch to happen at the CPU level.
+It is `_monad_start_switch_to_fiber` that (indirectly) invokes the machine-dependent context switch function, which causes the stack switch to happen at the CPU level.
+This happens by calling the `suspend_and_call_resume` function in `monad_context_c` library, which will call the machine-dependent switch function for the current switching backend implementation.
+The concrete switching implementation is stored in an object called a "switcher", which is unique to each particular thread and is owned by the `monad_thread_executor_t` object.

 Immediately after the CPU-level switch occurs, we are running on the stack of the resumed (or newly-started) fiber, and the previously running thread context is now suspended; this resumption site must immediately call `_monad_finish_switch_to_fiber` to complete the switch.
-This performs critical book-keeping tasks, such as saving the `md_suspended_ctx` of the calling thread in its `monad_thread_executor_t` structure.

 `_monad_finish_switch_to_fiber` is called in two places: at the start of the fiber (see `fiber_entrypoint`), or immediately after a fiber resumes after being suspended.
-It takes a single `struct monad_transfer_t` parameter, a small structure that passes information between the "switched from" and "switched to" stacks by the machine-dependent layer.
-It contains the `monad_thread_executor_t` of the thread that started the context switch, and the `md_suspended_ctx` of the suspension point inside `monad_fiber_run` when the switch occurred.

-Typically a fiber will *migrate* between threads, as each worker thread selects the highest priority fiber that is ready to run; this is why the `monad_thread_executor_t` is passed between the low-level jump routines: a fiber can be resumed on a different thread than it was originally suspended on.
+Typically a fiber will *migrate* between threads, as each worker thread selects the highest priority fiber that is ready to run; for a given fiber, two successive calls to `_monad_finish_switch_to_fiber` might occur on two different threads.

 #### Context switching out of a fiber

-Fibers run until they voluntarily suspend themselves.
-This happens via an explicit call to `monad_fiber_yield`, going to sleep on a synchronization primitive (which calls `_monad_fiber_sleep`), or when the fiber function returns (which returns control back to `fiber_entrypoint`).
-These all call the same low-level suspension function, `_monad_suspend_fiber`, which performs a context switch back to the thread that originally called `monad_fiber_run`.
+Fibers run until they voluntarily suspend themselves or return.
+Suspension happens via an explicit call to `monad_fiber_yield`, or going to sleep on a synchronization primitive (which calls `_monad_fiber_sleep`).
+Both operations call the same internal suspension function, `_monad_suspend_fiber`, which performs a context switch back to the thread that originally called `monad_fiber_run`.
+The switch itself is again performed using the switcher's `suspend_and_call_resume` function.

-Because fibers are always suspended inside of `_monad_suspend_fiber`, this function is also the point where fibers are resumed.
+Because fibers are always suspended inside of `_monad_suspend_fiber`, this function is also the point where fibers are resumed, which appears as the `suspend_and_call_resume` call returning.

+Returning from the fiber function is handled differently: in that case, control returns back to the `monad_context_c` library, which in turn calls `fiber_detach` to perform the return book-keeping at the fiber layer.
+`monad_context_c` will switch back to the `monad_fiber_run` function: there is no `suspend_and_call_resume` call visible in the `monad_fiber` code.

-### Machine-dependent context switching
+### Context switching

-The tricky part of understanding how this works is becoming familiar with the following interesting pattern: when we perform a `monad_jump_fcontext`, we are suspended and control is transferred away from us.
-When control transfers back to us, it has the appearance of *returning* from the original jump function, which had jumped away.
-To understand this code at a deep level, I suggest working through how the lowest-level machine-dependent assembly jump functions work between two execution contexts.
-It may take a few hours to understand all the details and internalize them, but this will demystify the essential pattern: when we *return* from a jump, we've been resumed and are on the original stack, but are potentially on a different host thread than when we were suspended on.
+The tricky part of understanding how this works is becoming familiar with the following interesting pattern: when we perform a `suspend_and_call_resume`, we are suspended and control is transferred away from us.
+When control transfers back to us, it has the appearance of *returning* from the `suspend_and_call_resume` function call, which had jumped away.
+Notably, we might be on a different host thread when resumed.

+To understand this code at a deep level, I suggest working through how the lowest-level machine-dependent assembly jump functions work between two execution contexts, e.g., the `monad_make_fcontext` and `monad_jump_fcontext` functions.
+It may take a few hours to understand all the details and internalize them, but this will demystify the essential
+pattern: when we *return* from a jump, we've been resumed and are on the original stack, but are potentially on a different host thread than when we were suspended.

+The higher-level interface we directly use (`monad_context_c`) retains this property.